phogolabs/inflate/README.md

 ```

 ## Usage

+The basic usage of the package gives some handy features.

 If you want to convert a value from one type to another, you can use the
 following function: